gitlabhq/gitlabhq/doc/development/fe_guide/vuex.md

 #### `getters.js`
 Sometimes we may need to get derived state based on store state, like filtering for a specific prop.
+Using a getter will also cache the result based on dependencies due to [how computed props work](https://vuejs.org/v2/guide/computed.html#Computed-Caching-vs-Methods)
 This can be done through the `getters`:

 ```javascript